kartik-v/bootstrap-fileinput/README.md

 #### fileimageloaded
 This event is triggered when each file image is fully loaded in the preview window.
 This is only applicable for image file previews and if `showPreview` is set to true.
 Additional parameters available are:

-- `previewId`: the identifier for the preview file container.
+- `previewId`: the identifier for the preview file container

 **Example:**
 ```js